OISTE/repository/OWGTMCPS.md

 - OISTE Foundation.
 The International Organization for Secure Electronic Transactions (“IOSET” or “OISTE”), a Swiss non-profit foundation established in 1998, and recognized with an “Special Consultative Status” by the United Nations.
 The OISTE Foundation maintains a Policy Approval Authority (OFPAA or PAA) that drafts, approves and revises the policies to which WISeKey is bound to comply with under its operator contract.
 The PAA is composed of members of the community to which OISTE provides its Certification Authority Services, resulting in a virtuous cycle for trust management.
 - WISeKey.
 WISeKey is referenced in this document as the short name for the entities “WISeKey International Holding Ltd.”, “WISeKey SA” or other members of the WISeKey Holding that are mandated by OISTE to host and operate the Root Certification Authorities and the technical infrastructures required to maintain the PKI at the appropriate operational level.
 WISeKey also operates as a “Subordinate Certification Authority” under the OISTE Roots, according to practices disclosed in this document.

-The OISTE Global Trust Model (OGTM from now on) has been designed and are operated in accordance with the broad strategic direction of international PKI (Public Key Infrastructure) standards as well as their application to concrete identity frameworks in different domains (e.g. ID cards, passports, health cards, Internet of Things) and is intended to serve as a common Trust Model for Certification Authorities worldwide that comply with OISTE requirements.
+The OISTE Global Trust Model (OWGTM from now on) has been designed and are operated in accordance with the broad strategic direction of international PKI (Public Key Infrastructure) standards as well as their application to concrete identity frameworks in different domains (e.g. ID cards, passports, health cards, Internet of Things) and is intended to serve as a common Trust Model for Certification Authorities worldwide that comply with OISTE requirements.

-The technologies, infrastructures, practices, and procedures implemented by the OGTM have been designed with explicit standards of security in mind based on the requirements approved by OISTE.
+The technologies, infrastructures, practices, and procedures implemented by the OWGTM have been designed with explicit standards of security in mind based on the requirements approved by OISTE.

 The OISTE Foundation, under Swiss law, cannot belong to any individual or company.
 It is subject to annual supervision by the Swiss Federal Government and audited annually by independent auditors.
 Such supervision and audit require the foundation to pursue the objectives that have been set out for it, which includes the promotion of security in electronic communications worldwide.

 This document is developed per the recommendations found in the document RFC3647, developed by the Internet Engineering Task Force (IETF), which has been adopted as a worldwide-recognized standard framework to document the Certifications Practice Statement and related Certificate Policies disclosed by a Certification Services Provider.

-The purpose of this document is to disclose the Practices and Policies adopted in the OGTM for the issuance of digital certificates.
+The purpose of this document is to disclose the Practices and Policies adopted in the OWGTM for the issuance of digital certificates.
 It is organized in the following sections:
 1. Introductions – This section.
-Introduces the OGTM and this document.
+Introduces the OWGTM and this document.
 2. Publication and Repositories Responsibilities – Describes the publication policies for the certificates affected by this document, and the publication of this document itself.
 1. Identification and Authentication – Discloses the rules for subscriber naming and required authentication policies.
 1. Certificate Life-Cycle Operational Requirements – This section describes the different phases in the Life-Cycle of certificates and their requirements.
-1. Management, Operational and Physical Controls – Describes the controls enforced in the OGTM to provide adequate trust levels in the certificates issued under the Trust Model.
+1. Management, Operational and Physical Controls – Describes the controls enforced in the OWGTM to provide adequate trust levels in the certificates issued under the Trust Model.
-2. Technical Security Controls – Discloses the security controls adopted in the OGTM.
+2. Technical Security Controls – Discloses the security controls adopted in the OWGTM.
-3. Certificate and CRL Profiles – Describes the technical details of the different certificate types issued under the OGTM.
+3. Certificate and CRL Profiles – Describes the technical details of the different certificate types issued under the OWGTM.
-1. Compliance Audit and other Assessment – Discloses the audit policies followed in the OGTM to ensure that the participant fulfils the security and quality requirements.
+1. Compliance Audit and other Assessment – Discloses the audit policies followed in the OWGTM to ensure that the participant fulfils the security and quality requirements.
-1. Other Business and Legal Matters – This section exposes the commercial, legal and contractual aspects involved in the usage of certificates issued in the OGTM.
+1. Other Business and Legal Matters – This section exposes the commercial, legal and contractual aspects involved in the usage of certificates issued in the OWGTM.

 **APPLICABILITY NOTICE:** If any inconsistency exists between this document and the normative provisions of an applicable industry guideline or standard (“Applicable Requirements”), then the Applicable Requirements take precedence over this CP/CPS.